At 98, D-Day Veteran Medic Returns To Normandy To Remember A Generation's Sacrifice

 Jay Price is a reporter covering the military at North Carolina Public Radio member station, WUNC.

 NPR's Sam Gringlas produced the audio version of this story.
+Emma Bowman produced it for the Web.

 NPR's Up First is the news you need to start your day.